 Taking a train, be it a cross-country trip for business or leisure or a commuter train to save on transportation costs as you go to and from work, can be a cost-effective and relaxing means of travel.
 However, when train accidents happen, bedlam can ensue.
 The large size of trains makes them destructive when they become involved in accidents, whether due to collision or derailment or any other means.
-If you or a loved one were hurt in a train accident and want to discuss your legal rights as an accident victim with a train accident lawyer in Allentown, the expert personal injury team at the Law Offices of Greg Prosmushkin, P.C. can help you get informed and take legal action.
+If you or a loved one were hurt in a train accident and want to discuss your legal rights as an accident victim with a train accident lawyer, the expert personal injury team at the Law Offices of Greg Prosmushkin, P.C. can help you get informed and take legal action.

 What to do after the accident happens